JoyceWufm/A-Day-of-Beijing-Public-Transport/README.md

 - Project Applications:
 [Run it directly](https://github.com/JoyceWufm/A-Day-of-Beijing-Public-Transport/tree/master/Applications)

-Please unzip the data into data folder for R and Processing, ensuring the folder link is as follow:
+_NOTE:Please unzip the data into data folder for R and Processing, ensuring the folder link is as follow:
-*\data\Geolife Trajectories 1.3\Data\000\Trajectory
+*\data\Geolife Trajectories 1.3\Data\000\Trajectory_